 Strategic location Close proximity to the Helshoogte Road joining Stellenbosch town and Franschhoek.
 Description Ex-mission and farm villages functioning as isolated rural settlements.
 Advantages Hospital and health functions Tourist destination Historical buildings Challenges The Helshoogte Road cuts dangerously Johannesdal and Pniel, and bypasses Kylemore and Lanquedoc.
 This needs to be designed and reconstructed to integrate the hamlets, in conjunction with the proposed ring road.
-Opportunities Better integration of the four settlements and improved access to passing trade on HelshoogteRoad would enhance economic prospects.
+Opportunities Better integration of the four settlements and improved access to passing trade on Helshoogte Road would enhance economic prospects.
 Creating pleasant street frontages, well landscaped public spaces and parking in front of shops would encourage pedestrians.
 Providing good internet access could aid the development of local businesses.
-Historic buildings in Pniel, Kylemore and Lanquedoccreate a unique sense of place that should inform the architectural, urban design and landscape guidelines.
+Historic buildings in Pniel, Kylemore and Lanquedoc create a unique sense of place that should inform the architectural, urban design and landscape guidelines.
 All of this will need to be achieved as part of the proposed wider redevelopment plan for Boschendal.
 Constraints The valley is flanked by steep mountain slopes and the Dwars River serves as a barrier between the settlements.
 Future lateral growth direction Link Kylemore and Lanquedoc, and consolidate development along internal ring road where possible.
 Development areas Johannesdal plots and the strip along Helshoogte Road.
 Eastern fringe of Kylemore to proposed river corridor setback line.
 Link area along flood plain between Kylemore and Lanquedoc (above 1:100 year flood plain).
 East of Lanquedoc.
 Roads and transport Construction of new roads to better integrate settlements.
 Helshoogte Road Access Management Environment to be amended to 'urban', and cross-sections to be amended accordingly so that it performs more as a high street where it passes through Johannesdal and Pniel.
 Road cross-sections for Helshoogte and proposed ring road and links must accommodate pedestrians and cyclists, and regional transport linkages.
 Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
-Sewage Upgrade of WWTW is scheduled for 2015, but will require funding.
+Sewage Upgrade of WWTW done in 2015.
 Electricity Eskom supplies Lanquedoc and Kylemore.
-Drakenstein supplies Pniel and Johannnesdal.

-- Stellenbosch landfill site is at capacity.
-A new cell is under construction to create airspace up to 2017.
-Additional landfill sites are urgently required to meet demand after 2017. - Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Drakenstein supplies Pniel and Johannesdal.
+Solid Waste Rivers and conservation zones Stellenbosch landfill site is nearly at full capacity. rivers and conservation zones • Fresh water ecologists to demarcate 10 to 30m setbacks from the banks of rivers and furrows within which no new development (other than roads, paths, landscaping or street side trading) or ploughing may occur.